malvikasharan/developing_collaborative_document/README.md

 - Practice adding resources to online project folders, working with tasks and issues, writing messages when committing to any change, making and reviewing change requests from others and merging them.
 - You'll also practice good communication with contributors.

 - Prerequisite: No prior experience with GitHub is needed.
-Bring any real-life scenario where developing collaborative documents will be useful for you.
-Please bring your own laptop to this event.
+Bring any real-life scenario, where developing collaborative documents will be useful for you.
+Please bring your laptop to this event.

 **Tasks for the developers of this document**